Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

   Date and time of the last modification.

 - *Remote ID*
-  Remote identification number of the order.
+  Identification number of the order in the marketplace.

 - *ID in OMS*
   Identification number of the document in the *Order management* module.